Middle East CT Market Size and Share

 By Technology (Slice Count): Mid-Range Systems Drive Utilization

-Mid-end 64-slice configurations captured 43.16% of the Middle East and Africa computed tomography market share in 2024.
-Hospitals and diagnostic centers choose these platforms because they cover routine oncology, trauma and cardiac work-ups without the price premium of 128- or 256-slice scanners.
-The Middle East and Africa computed tomography market size for dual-/multi-energy CT is projected to progress at 6.34% CAGR between 2025 and 2030, reflecting the clinical value of single-scan spectral protocols.
+Mid-end 64-slice configurations captured 43.16% of the Middle East computed tomography market share in 2024.
+Hospitals and diagnostic centers choose these platforms because they cover routine oncology, trauma, and cardiac work-ups without the price premium of 128- or 256-slice scanners.
+The Middle East computed tomography market size for dual- or multi-energy CT is projected to grow at a 6.34% CAGR between 2025 and 2030, reflecting the clinical value of single-scan spectral protocols.
 Photon-counting prototypes preview the next upgrade cycle and are expected to reach commercial volumes post-2027 as reimbursement pathways mature.

 Demand patterns diverge across income tiers.
-Lower-slice (< 64) units dominate primary clinics in North and West Africa, often secured via donor funding and refurbished import channels.
-Conversely, Gulf tertiary centers favor ≥ 128-slice systems for coronary CT angiography and whole-body trauma imaging; vendors bundle AI-enabled reconstruction and dose-monitoring to satisfy regulatory dose-index limits.
+Lower-slice (< 64) units dominate primary clinics in developing nations, often secured via donor funding and refurbished import channels.
+Conversely, Gulf tertiary centers favor systems with 128-slice capabilities or higher for coronary CT angiography and whole-body trauma imaging; vendors bundle AI-enabled reconstruction and dose monitoring to satisfy regulatory dose index limits.
 Over the forecast period, software upgrades—rather than hardware replacement—will generate an increasing share of segment revenue as providers unlock latent detector performance.

-Middle East and Africa CT Market: Market Share by Technology
+Middle East CT Market: Market Share by Technology

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.